-The offender may want to recruit you to this view, but it can lead you to feel obliged to assure him of God's forgiveness even when you are still extremely uneasy.
-You may not always spell this out to him at this stage, but always keep in your own mind that the repentance and confession package in scripture has three interrelated strands of "seeing", "sorry" and "a new direction".
-An expanded version is "being willing to see our faults more clearly", which actually leads to "being more sorry".
-This in turn leads to "being more determined to change direction" so that, fuelled by God's mercy and help, we can face and fight future temptations and make choices that better love and serve others.
+i) Another blind spot when dealing with an abuser is when we limit our own view of repentance to only about whether he is 'sorry'.
+He may want to recruit you to this view, but it can lead you to feel obliged to assure him of God's forgiveness even when you are still extremely uneasy.
+You may not always spell this out to him at this stage, but always keep in your own mind that the repentance - confession package in scripture has three interrelated strands of 'seeing', 'sorry' and 'a new direction.'
+An expanded version is 'being willing to see our faults more clearly', which actually leads to 'being more sorry.'
+This in turn leads to 'being more determined to change direction' so that, fuelled by God's mercy and help, we can face and fight future temptations and make choices that better love and serve others.

-It can be easy for priests to have gotten into the habit of just trying to assess that second strand of "sorry" (which is very tricky in itself) and perhaps unwisely just assumed that that first strand about "seeing clearly" would automatically be there.
-That vital strand about "seeing" involves "finally being prepared to see the issue straight for what it is, free from our self-excusing and blindfolds".
-Jesus told many parables revealing his solution of radical grace, but he also spent a lot of time and used many parables to challenge groups and individuals who were wearing blindfolds and "not seeing".
+It can be easy for priests to have gotten into the habit of just trying to assess that second strand of 'sorry' (which is very tricky in itself) and perhaps unwisely just assumed that that first strand about 'seeing clearly' would automatically be there.
+That vital strand about 'seeing' involves 'finally being prepared to see the issue straight for what it is, free from our self-excusing and blindfolds.'
+Jesus told many parables revealing his solution of radical grace, but he also spent a lot of time and used many parables to challenge groups and individuals who were wearing blindfolds and 'not seeing.'

-That first strand about "seeing clearly" is the strand that child abusers are very weak in and often have a vested interest in not changing.
+That first strand about 'seeing clearly' is the strand that child abusers are very weak in and often have a vested interest in not changing.
 Others of us can have a similar problem.
-You will recognise that those who struggle with addictions or domestic violence are also weak in this "seeing clearly" strand.
-Others of us can be in the group who Jesus often challenged: we can perhaps be trusting that our own righteousness is sufficient, and so also be failing to see it as it is.
+You will recognise that those who struggle with addictions or domestic violence are also weak in this 'seeing clearly' strand.
+Others of us can be in the group who Jesus often challenged: we can perhaps be trusting that our own righteousness is sufficient, and so also be failing to 'see it as it is'.
 All can have a vested interest in not wanting that challenged or changed.
-The trouble for us all is that the first strand of "seeing it for what it is" has such a strong influence on the other two strands.
+The trouble for us all is that the first strand of 'seeing it for what it is' has such a strong influence on the other two strands.